AmadeusITGroup/AgnosUI/docs/01-Headless/01-Configuration.md

     <li><a href="https://angular.io/guide/creating-injectable-service" target="_blank">context injection in Angular</a></li>
 </ul>

-The configuration is available out of the box as soon as components are created using the AgnosUI headless factories.
+The configuration is available out of the box as soon as components are created using the AgnosUI headless/lifeless factories.
 The headless packages also provide utilities for each framework to retrieve and update component configuration.

 ## In Action